parasek/concretecms-theme/README.md

 8. Manually copy saved ssl certificates, that you generated earlier (skip this step if you did 🔗 [First Installation](#first-installation) during this setup) to:

    ```
-   docker/server/apache2/ssl/ssl_site.crt
-   docker/server/apache2/ssl/ssl_site.csr
-   docker/server/apache2/ssl/ssl_site.key
+   docker/web/apache2/ssl/ssl_site.crt
+   docker/web/apache2/ssl/ssl_site.csr
+   docker/web/apache2/ssl/ssl_site.key
    ```

 9. If you want/have to, you can change php version and timezone in ``.env`` file.
-Thanks to ^ symbol in composer.json ``"concrete5/core": "^9.0.1",`` will fetch the latest version of Concrete5.9 branch.

 10. Start Docker containers.